 - Failure to compile and follow a treatment plan

-2004 –Settlement (Confidential) in Texas – Kindred’s nursing home provided services to the resident pursuant to a V.A. contract.
+2004 –Settlement (Confidential) in Texas – Kindred nursing centers provided services to the resident pursuant to a V.A. contract.
 When a resident is admitted to a nursing home, there is an obligation for the facility to compile a treatment plan for the care.
 Here, the plan stated that constipation was a risk and that the resident should be given medications and monitoring of bowel movements.
-When the resident died, an autopsy revealed that there was massive dilation of the stomach and a distention of the bowel, indicating that constipation played a role in the cause of death.
-Making this notable is that some of the resident’s treatment records were either lost or destroyed, making them unavailable for to be used in court.Lawsuit Against Kindred for Lack of Staff
+When the resident died, an autopsy revealed that there was massive dilation of the stomach and distention of the bowel, indicating that constipation played a role in the cause of death.
+Making this notable is that some of the resident’s treatment records were either lost or destroyed, making them unavailable to be used in U.S. District Court..Lawsuit Against Kindred for Lack of Staff